Home

 TCP IP SMS connections

-This guide explains why is TCP/IP a good choice for transfering SMS messages.
+This guide explains why TCP/IP is a good choice for transferring SMS messages.
 Most IP SMS protocols, such as the SMPP Protocol, the CIMD2 protocol, the UCP protocol are based on TCP/IP.
 Read the following section to understand why.

 What is TCP/IP